visioninhope/foundationallm/tests/dotnet/Core.Examples/README.md

 #### Setup

-This example expects the following file named [`SDZWA-Journal-January-2024.pdf`](https://sandiegozoowildlifealliance.org/Journal/january-2024) to be located in the lakehouse files.
+This example expects the following file named [`SDZWA-Journal-January-2024.pdf`](https://sandiegozoowildlifealliance.org/Journal/january-2024) to be located in the `FoundationaLLM` workspace and `FoundationaLLM` lakehouse files.

 ##### Permissions